-Light rail will be arriving in Kitchissippi in 2017, changing not only the way the Transitway is used, but also providing expanded and improved transportation in and out of Tunney’s Pasture, a key hub on the forthcoming light-rail line (the western end of the “Confederation Line”).
+Light rail will soon be arriving in Kitchissippi, changing not only the way the Transitway is used, but also providing expanded and improved transportation in and out of Tunney’s Pasture, a key hub on the forthcoming light-rail line (the western end of the “Confederation Line”).
 For many residents, even the Transitway itself is a relatively new development in the area.
 A little over 30 years have gone by in a flash.
 The Tunney’s Pasture bus station will soon be demolished, and railway tracks will be re-appearing.

 Rail tracks sat on this very spot throughout the area’s development from isolated farmland to a thriving central Ottawa community.
 For over 110 years, the tracks separated neighbourhoods such as Mechanicsville, Champlain Park and Westboro Beach from their counterparts on the south.
 It was a true divide, but it was this same railway which spurred the first hamlets of growth in Kitchissippi.